Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/Breast_Cancer/BRCA_Individual_Protocol.md

 observations about drug target relevance given the identified position, depth, type, and lock.

+This step runs SECOND — after the geometry is established from the data.
+Not before.
+Not alongside.
+The same principle as the discovery script: prediction panel tests run after the unfiltered scan, never before.

 ─────────────────────────────────────────
 FOR EACH DRUG TARGET RELEVANT TO BRCA: